cosmix/stencilizer/README.md

 For each island, the algorithm:

-1. Samples candidate points around the island perimeter
-2. Calculates distances to the containing outer contour
+1. Analyzes stroke geometry between inner and outer contours
+2. Determines optimal bridge orientation (vertical or horizontal)
-3. Evaluates positions based on:
+3. Calculates bridge width based on stroke dimensions
-   - User-specified position preference
-   - Geometric stability
-   - Aesthetic considerations
-4. Places the minimum required number of bridges
+4. Places bridges to connect the island to the outer contour

 ### 3. Glyph Transformation